 The first sync will start, and you’ll keep a NextCloud companion in the system tray to check the synchronization status.

-As soon as you add a new file in your folder, NextCloud synchronize files instantly.
+As soon as you add a new file to your folder, NextCloud synchronizes files instantly.

 Android and iOS apps